renpy/renpy/sphinx/source/transform_properties.rst

     :default: None

     If not None, causes the displayable to be cropped to the given box.
-The box is specified as a tuple of (x, y, width, height).
-All values can expand outside of the bounds of the original image, though width and height must be positive.
+The box is specified as a tuple of (x, y, width, height), with x and y being the coordinates of the box's top-left corner relative to the top-left corner of the child.
+All values can expand outside of the bounds of the original image, with the area outside being transparent, though width and height must be positive.

     If corners and crop are given, crop takes priority over corners.